ram-from-tvl/HerCycle/README.md

-# HerCycle - Your Gentle Wellness Companion
+# HerCycle - Your Menstrual Wellness Companion

-HerCycle is your holistic wellness companion for menstrual cycle tracking with AI-powered personalized plans for nutrition, movement, and emotional support.
+HerCycle is your holistic menstrual wellness companion for menstrual cycle tracking with AI-powered personalized plans for nutrition, movement, and emotional support.

 ## Screenshots